 A portion of receipts received in the year are deferred to be recognized as revenue in future years as the related expenses are incurred.
 Deferred revenue consists of the following:

 7. DEFERRED CONTRIBUTIONS

 A portion of the receipts received in the year are deferred to be recognized as revenue in future years as the related expenses are incurred.
-Deferred contributions consist of the following:
+Changes in deferred contributions are as follows: